 This post follows on from the list of ideas for improving Cambridge, which in the grand scheme of things involved building new things.
 This one is less about building new things that you could see from the street – such as a building, and looking more at the things people can/cannot do, as well as the relationships between institutions.

-Fragmented public services – The Chief Executives, and Leader of City Councils are not in control of the levers of power that are needed to run towns and cities.
+Fragmented public services – The Chief Executives, and Leaders of City Councils are not in control of the levers of power that are needed to run towns and cities.

 The former Chair of the Public Accounts Committee in Parliament, Dame Margaret Hodge, has regularly complained about the fragmentation of public services through privatisation and outsourcing.